uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

 Do you have data and need to move it to a different computer system?
 Want to use a graphical interface to do it?
 Want a service that will attempt to resume interrupted transfers?
 Want enforced encryption for your transfers?
 Then Globus is right for you.

 If you are new to Globus, you are in the right place.
-If you represent a group looking to share data with others we recommend following these tutorials with our [Globus Tutorials for Research Groups](./globus_group_tutorial.md)
+If you represent a group looking to share data with others we recommend following these tutorials with our [Globus Tutorials for Research Groups](./globus_group_tutorial.md).

 These tutorials are intended for individual researchers who need to move data from one location to another.
 If you manage a Research Core or lab and have never used Globus before, you'll want to start on this page.
 Then you will want to proceed to [Globus Tutorials for Research Groups](./globus_group_tutorial.md).

 The tutorials below will teach you how to effectively use Globus for managing and transferring research data.
 We will explore what Globus is, why you might use it, how it works, and we'll walk you through the essential steps to get started.
 You will learn how to set up your Globus account, access the Globus application, find Collections shared with you, and search for Collections by name.

-Topics:
+Topics covered:

 1. [Why Globus?](#why-globus)
 1. [How Does Globus Work?](#how-does-globus-work)